 Sea Level Over Time (1993-2017)

-2017 set a new record for global sea level.
-The average rate of sea level rise since 1993 is 3.1 millimeters (0.12 inches) per year, and the increase has been accelerating by 0.084 millimeters (three thousands of an inch) per year each year.
+Sea levels have been rising for more than a century, though the rise has been accelerating by 0.084 millimeters (three thousands of an inch) per year since 1993.
 Sea level rise is increasing the severity and frequency of coastal flooding in many parts of the world.
-Read more
+Read more.

-Global-scale drought conditions temporarily improved in early 2017 compared to recent years.
-Read more
+The long-term trend in drought is not rapidly increasing, and global-scale drought conditions temporarily improved in early 2017 compared to recent years.
+Read more.

 Extreme heat relaxed a bit in 2017 compared to 2016 and 2015, the latter of which holds the record for highest number of hot days.
 Still, 2017 recorded more than 60 days of extreme daytime heat worldwide, nearly double the 1961-1990 average of 36.5, continuing the long-term trend toward more hot days each year across the globe.
 Read more.